kkarakas-averest/learnfinity-spark/CV-UPLOAD-README.md

 1. **CV Processing API**
    - New endpoint: `POST /api/hr/employees/process-cv`
    - Takes employee ID and CV URL
+   - Extracts text from the PDF document
-   - Uses AI to analyze the CV and generate a 250-word professional profile summary
+   - Uses AI to analyze the CV text and generate a 250-word professional profile summary
    - Stores the summary in the employee record

-2. **Enhanced Content Generation API**
+2. **PDF Text Extraction API**
-   - Updated endpoint: `POST /api/hr/courses/generate-content`
+   - New endpoint: `POST /api/hr/extract-pdf-text`
+   - Takes a PDF URL and extracts the text content
+   - Used by the client-side CV processing to get text from PDFs before analysis

+### PDF Processing

+The system now includes PDF text extraction capabilities:

+1. **PDF Text Extraction**
+   - Server-side processing of PDF documents
+   - Extracts raw text content from uploaded PDFs
-   - Now incorporates the CV-based profile summary for deeper personalization
+   - Cleans and normalizes the text for better AI analysis

+2. **AI Processing**
-   - Creates course content specifically tailored to the employee's background
+   - Sends the extracted PDF text to the LLM (Groq)
+   - The LLM analyzes the actual CV content rather than generating mock data
+   - Extracts structured information including summary, skills, education, experience

+3. **Fallback Mechanism**
+   - If PDF extraction fails, falls back to mock data
+   - If LLM processing fails, creates generic profile data based on position and department

 ## How It Works